abrasive/shairport/CAR INSTALL.md

 # Use AES, instead of TKIP
 #rsn_pairwise=CCMP
 ```
+### Set up the Startup Sequence
-* Configure the startup sequence by adding commands to `/etc/rc.local` to start `hostapd` and the `dhcp` server and then to start `shairport-sync` automatically after startup.
+Configure the startup sequence by adding commands to `/etc/rc.local` to start `hostapd` and the `dhcp` server and then to start `shairport-sync` automatically after startup.
 Its contents should look like this:
 ```
 #!/bin/sh -e
 #